Skip to main content

 Back to Bills

-S-235At second reading in the Senate
+S-235At consideration in committee in the Senate

 Bill S-235 — Law to Fight Human Trafficking Across Canada